What is Lung Cancer

 FREQUENTLY asked questions

-IS LUNG CANCER FATAL ?
+IS LUNG CANCER FATAL?

-Yes, lung cancer is fatal and majority of the people die of lung cancer every year around the globe.
+Yes, lung cancer is fatal and the majority of the people die of lung cancer every year around the globe.

 CAN NON-SMOKERS ALSO SUFFER FROM LUNG CANCER?